daveaglick/discoverdotnet/input/suggest/group.md

 **Website**: The URL of the group.
 If the group is on Meetup, please use that URL so we can get more data from the Meetup API.
 **Title**: The title of the group.
 If the website is a link to Meetup and this is omitted, then the title will be taken from the Meetup API.
+**Image**: A URL to an image or logo of the group.
+If the website is a link to Meetup and this is omitted, then the image will be taken from the Meetup API.
 **Location**: A plain text description of the location of the group.
 If the website is a link to Meetup and this is omitted, then the location will be taken from the Meetup API.
 **Lat**: A rough latitude of the group location used for mapping and proximity calculations.
 If the website is a link to Meetup and this is omitted, then the latitude will be taken from the Meetup API.
 If you need to lookup the latitude you can use [GeoNames](http://www.geonames.org/).
 **Lon**: A rough longitude of the group location used for mapping and proximity calculations.
 If the website is a link to Meetup and this is omitted, then the longitude will be taken from the Meetup API.
 If you need to lookup the longitude you can use [GeoNames](http://www.geonames.org/).